-Students who go beyond their prescribed program length as outlined in their enrollment agreement are liable to pay the hourly rate of \$14.50 per hour incurred.
+Students who go beyond their prescribed program length as outlined in their enrollment agreement are liable to pay the monthly rate of \$250.00 per month over contract.

 Illness

 If you become ill while in school you will be excused but you must clock out and go home.
 Any student who has an infection that is communicable (such as a cold, cough, or flu) should not come to school as we work closely with the public.
 According to state law, it is not permissible to work upon the public while suffering from any contagious disease.
 While the absence is excused, the student will not receive clock hours for the day(s) missed.